Jack Corbett, London’s Oldest Fireman

 Jack Corbett, born 1910

-“I like the life of a fireman,” boasted Jack Corbett, who is London’s oldest surviving fireman at one hundred and three years old.
+“I like the life of a fireman,” boasted Jack Corbett, who is London’s oldest surviving fireman at one hundred and two years old.
 Based at Clerkenwell Fire Station for the duration of World War II, Jack and his team were fortunate enough to endure the onslaught of the London Blitz without any fatalities.
 “It was all coincidental because I happened to live within a mile of the station,” he announced dismissively, as if he just fell into it.
 Yet the same tenacious spirit that sustained him through the bombing has also endowed him with exceptional longevity.
 “You want to go on living,” was what Jack told himself in the midst of the chaos.

 “It’s not easy remembering what you did and didn’t do.” he confessed to me vaguely, casting his mind back over more than a century of personal experiences, “It all seems so bitty trying to put it all together, but it all went like clockwork.
 It was rather wonderful really.”
-Jack’s father served in the First World War and, after Jack witnessed the Second World War in London, he cannot escape disappointment now at the persistence of warfare.
+Jack’s father was in the First World War and, after Jack witnessed the Second World War in London, he cannot escape disappointment now at the persistence of warfare.
 “It’s a shame after what we went through that people have learnt nothing,” he confided to me in regret.
-The closure of Clerkenwell Fire Station, the oldest in Britain, meets with his disapproval too, “Modern life demands the police, fire service and ambulance yet, if you cut them, the longer it will take for these services to be applied – and that’s foolhardy.” he said, “Clerkenwell Fire Station is well-situated, in one direction is Kings Cross and in the other direction is the City of London.”
+The threatened closure of Clerkenwell Fire Station, the oldest in Britain, meets with his disapproval too, “Modern life demands the police, fire service and ambulance yet, if you cut them, the longer it will take for these services to be applied – and that’s foolhardy.” he said, “Clerkenwell Fire Station is well-situated, in one direction is Kings Cross and in the other direction is the City of London.”